 IMPORTANT NOTE: The UCSF HRPP will not issue approval letters for studies reviewed under this MOU.
 Investigators should use the approval letter from the Community Medical Centers’ IRB to document IRB approval.

-Studies that meet the following criteria are eligible for private IRB review (see exceptions below):
+Studies that meet the following criteria are eligible for private IRB review:

-- Have approval from a UCSF scientific review committee:
+- Have approval from a UCSF scientific review committee, where required:

-Research involving the following must be reviewed by UCSF IRB:
+Exceptions: Research involving the following must be reviewed by the UCSF IRB

 - Surgical techniques or procedures